jowo-io/lnurl-next-auth-demo/README.md

 - add readme explaining:
   - core concepts
   - how it works
-  - how to setup dev environement
+  - how to setup dev env
   - how to deploy

+### Live demo

+This app is deployed on Vercel and can be tested here: [https://lnurl-next-auth-demo.vercel.app/](https://lnurl-next-auth-demo.vercel.app/)

+### Video demo

+Here's a video demo of the auth in action: